cocos2d/cocos2d-x/README.md

     $ cd build
     $ cocos run --proj-dir .. -p [mac|windows|android|linux|ios]

-You can also create a JS project or Lua project with `-l js` or `-l lua`.
+You can also create a Lua project with `-l lua`.

 Using IDE
 ----------------------------